She was giving me the death glare.

 Given my intimate proximity to my clients, this emotional detachment was unnerving.
 Every day, I supervised visits between parents and their children — one of several requirements (including substance abuse classes, parenting classes, and permanency hearings) in a multi-month reunification plan.
 It was simple: if parents wanted their children back, they needed to prove that they could interact with them safely.
 My job, then, was a cross between babysitter and surveillance camera: I sat in a corner, transcribed every conversation and interaction between parent and child, and sent my notes off to the judge.

 It was painfully passive.
 I could intervene only if the parents were doing something questionable or harmful.
 Otherwise, I was advised to take up as little space as possible: to be invisible.
 The problem was, I was the bad guy: a young, white, female social worker who looked exactly like the people who took these children away in the first place.
 My clients, then, viewed me with suspicion and resentment from the start.

 But I wasn’t the only target of stereotyping.
 While my clients scrutinized me — cross-legged, skirt-wearing, notebook-bearing — I scrutinized them.
-These were predominantly low-income people of color experiencing homelessness, addiction, and a host of allegations.
-We were different in almost every way.
+We were out-groups, different in almost every way.
 And despite my conscious understanding of socioeconomic factors and race-based disadvantages, I couldn’t help but to judge these people, to wonder why they didn’t show up for their appointments, to condemn them for abusing their children in the first place.
 But I kept it all to myself, just as my clients (typically) refrained from verbally harassing me.

 In moments of boredom, I would reflect on the irony of the situation.
 My job revolved around listening; but from my privileged throne, listening actually distanced me from my clients.
 Sitting in the corner on my toddler-sized chair, I was small in every way — but my silence took up space.